 Some seniors automatically qualify for Extra Help

 For older adults who are eligible, there are three ways to apply for Extra Help:

 - Apply online at www.ssa.gov/benefits/medicare/prescriptionhelp/

 - Call Social Security at 1-800-772-1213 to apply over the phone or to request an application

 - Apply at the local Social Security office

-After the application is submitted, Social Security will review it.
-Your older adult will get a letter to let them know if they qualify and, if they do, what to do next to start getting benefits.
+After Social Security reviews the application, your older adult will get a letter to let them know if they qualify and, if they do, what to do next to start getting benefits.

-Seniors can get back some of what was already spent on prescriptions
+Seniors could get back some of what was already spent on prescriptions

 Once they’re in the Extra Help program, some older adults might even be able to get back part of what they already spent on prescriptions since they qualified.